yellowdog/python-examples/README.md

 # Naming Restrictions

-All names used within the YellowDog Platform must comply with the following restrictions:
+All entity names used within the YellowDog Platform must comply with the following restrictions:

 - Names can only contain the following: lowercase letters, digits, hyphens and underscores (note that spaces are not permitted)
 - Names must start with a letter
 - Names must end with a letter or digit
 - Name length must be <= 60 characters

-These restrictions apply to Namespaces, Tags, Work Requirements, Task Groups, Tasks, Worker Pools, and Compute Requirements.

-(The restrictions also apply to entities that are currently used indirectly by these scripts: Usernames, Credentials, Keyrings, Compute Sources and Compute Templates).
+These restrictions apply to entities including Namespaces, Tags, Work Requirements, Task Groups, Tasks, Worker Pools, and Compute Requirements, and also apply to entities that are currently used indirectly by these scripts: Usernames, Credentials, Keyrings, Compute Sources and Compute Templates).

 # Common Properties